 Depending on what part of the country you call home, you may keep a pile of wood somewhere in or near your house to help warm it during the coldest winter days.
 Unfortunately, mice and rats often use piles of lumber as a hideout.
 If possible, place these logs at least 18 inches above the ground.
 We also recommend placing the pile as far away from your home as possible to limit the chances of a rat infestation.

 Remove indoor clutter

 Rodents will make a home in any pile of clutter, be it dirty laundry or old moving boxes.
 This makes attics, basements, and garages especially vulnerable to rodent infestations.
 Before the weather gets too chilly, make a point to organize these spaces and clear out excess piles of clutter that could be appealing to rodents.

 Keep up with landscaping

 Proper lawn maintenance is essential for preventing rodents from climbing into your attic or sneaking in through crevices.
 This includes pruning overgrown branches that could give roof rats and squirrels access to your roof and chimney.
 Make sure the bushes and flower beds near your home are weed-free and trimmed to prevent rodents from nesting in overgrown vegetation.

 Fit your doors with brush strips

 Mice, rats, and squirrels can cause extensive damage to your property if allowed to get indoors.
 Putting these preventative measures in place before the cool weather arrives will keep rodents out of your attic and bring you peace of mind.
 If your home does become victim to a rodent infestation, don’t take matters into your own hands.
-Call your local Aptive Environmental branch to receive a professional and effective pest control solution, and take advantage of our pest expert to keep your home pest-free all year long.
+Call your local Aptive Environmental branch to receive a professional and effective pest control solution, and take advantage of our pest experts to keep your home protected all year long.